 What If I Can’t Retest?

-If you don’t want to wait another week before testing again or you’re 100 percent convinced you’re pregnant, see your doctor.
+If you don’t want to wait another week before testing again or you’re 100 percent convinced you’re pregnant, see your healthcare provider.
 They can test your blood to either confirm or deny your pregnancy.

 This is a quicker, more reliable method than an at-home test and is especially advised if you’re experiencing many early pregnancy symptoms, or usually have regular periods.